Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 ctr run -t --rm docker.io/library/busybox:latest v1
 ```

-This command will run the image in interactive mode, meaning that we will have a terminal to us from the image.
+This command will run the image in interactive mode, meaning that we will have a terminal to use from the image.
 Grabbing the list of currently running tasks with `ctr task ls` command, we should get something similar:

 ```
 TASK    PID     STATUS